This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 When in doubt, the applicant shall provide a copy of the motion to the opposite

-the applicant's authorized representative.
-(G) Failure to comply with the provisions of this rule
+applicant's authorized representative.
+(G) Failure to comply with the provisions of this rule is

-shall be sufficient reason for the dismissal of the motion.
-(H) Motions shall be adjudicated in the same manner as
+sufficient reason for the dismissal of the motion.
+(H) Motions will be adjudicated in the same manner as provided in

 that a claim be additionally recognized for a psychiatric or psychological